harumiswari/RNAseq_analysis/README.md

 In the provided bash script, HISAT2 is used for alignment, as it offers pre-built indexed reference genomes available for download at https://daehwankimlab.github.io/hisat2/download/.
 While indexing the reference genome is straightforward, it requires a good amount of time and computational resources.

 **Quantification**
 The final output from genome alignment tools, such as STAR or HISAT2, are BAM files.
 These files contain the aligned reads, and to get quantification, a tool like featureCounts is required to count the number of reads mapped to each gene or feature.
+In featurecount, we will need gtf file which can be downloaded in https://www.ensembl.org/info/data/ftp/index.html.
 Salmon and Kallisto skip the need for BAM files by directly quantifying transcript abundances from the RNA-Seq reads.
 They provide raw read counts and TPM values as their final output, so no additional quantification tool is needed. https://github.com/harumiswari/RNAseq_analysis/blob/master/rnaseq.sh

 ----------end of bash script code --------------